joesimmonsIT/ticket-lifecycle/README.md

 </p>
 <p>
 Go to osTicket Login. <br /> <br />
-Select the approriate Agent credentials and log in, for this tutorial we will use "Jane Doe". <br /> <br />
+Select the appropriate Agent credentials and log in, for this tutorial we will use "Jane Doe". <br /> <br />
 </p>
 <br />